abhishekprajapati1/clavel_assignment/README.md

 - Session management includes device tracking
 - Screenshot protection is implemented using multiple detection methods
 - Role-based access control is enforced at both frontend and backend levels
+- But still we cannot prevent all forms of screen capture or image manipulation.

 ## 🔧 Development

 - Backend runs on `http://localhost:8000`
 - Frontend runs on `http://localhost:3000`
 - MongoDB should be running locally or use a cloud instance
 - API documentation available at `http://localhost:8000/docs` when backend is running